 Make a savings goal chart and use stickers or drawings to visually demonstrate the amount of money they save each week.
-If your child wants to save up for a specific item like a new video game, a bike, or maybe even money to spend on an upcoming family trip, consider adding a picture representing what he or she wants to purchase with the saved funds as a motivation.
+If your child wants to save up for a specific item like a new video game, a bike, or maybe even money to spend on an upcoming family trip, consider adding a picture representing what he or she wants to purchase with the saved funds as motivation.
+You can even make a savings goal to save toward too, like a pizza dinner on Friday night or new game for the family to play.
 Being able to visually see your goal and see your progress will encourage them to save to reach their goals.

 Having their own independent savings account may encourage kids to save more money.
 Head to the credit union and open a CUbby youth savings account.
 A trip to the credit union to make a deposit into their account is a fun way to reinforce that their money is growing in their account.